maelliott1010/jekyll-now/_posts/2014-3-3-Hello-World.md

 title: Factor Analytic Approach to Understanding Adult ADHD: A Walkthrough of the CFA performed in Park et al. (2018)
 ---

 The expected factor structure of ADHD symptoms has undergone many changes recently.
 Historically, the creation and validation of this factor structure was based on primarily juvenile male populations.
+Although it is typically assumed that the structure of symptoms holds across the lifespan, empirical study of the factor structure of ADHD symptoms in adults is quite recent.

+**In this post, I will discuss and provide code for a confirmatory factor analysis (CFA) approach to addressing the factor structure of ADHD symptoms in adults.**